sarahkitten/Pokemon-Catch/README.md

-# Pokemon Catch Game
+# Pokémon Catch Game

-A fun and interactive web application where you can catch Pokemon by guessing their names!
-Test your Pokemon knowledge and try to catch them all.
+A fun and interactive web application where you can catch Pokémon by guessing their names!
+Test your Pokémon knowledge and try to catch them all.

 [![Live Demo](https://img.shields.io/badge/Live-Demo-brightgreen)](https://sarahkitten.github.io/pokemon-app)

 ## Features

-- 🎮 Interactive Pokemon catching game
+- 🎮 Interactive Pokémon catching game
-- 🎯 Type Pokemon names to catch them
+- 🎯 Type Pokémon names to catch them
 - 🎉 Visual feedback with confetti animations
 - 📊 Progress tracking
 - 🌈 Collapsible filter sidebar with:
   - Region selection (by generation)
-  - Pokemon type filtering
+  - Pokémon type filtering
   - First letter filtering
   - Randomize individual filters
   - Reset filters to default
   - Easy mode for spelling
 - 🎨 Responsive design
-- 🏆 Completion celebration when all Pokemon are caught
+- 🏆 Completion celebration when all Pokémon are caught

 ## How to Play

-1. Type the name of a Pokemon you want to catch
+1. Type the name of a Pokémon you want to catch
-2. If the name is correct, the Pokemon will be added to your collection
+2. If the name is correct, the Pokémon will be added to your collection
 3. Use the sidebar filters to:
    - Focus on specific regions/generations
-   - Filter by Pokemon type
+   - Filter by Pokémon type
    - Filter by the first letter of names
    - Enable easy mode for more forgiving spelling
-4. Try to catch all Pokemon to complete the game!
+4. Try to catch all Pokémon to complete the game!
-5. You can give up at any time to see the remaining Pokemon
+5. You can give up at any time to see the remaining Pokémon

 ## Technologies Used